screepers/screeps-stats-lib/README.md

 ## Usage

-A note about the examples below: It's important for the `ScreepsStats` class to get assigned to `global.State`, as the stats collection server will use this class to delete ticks that it has finished processing.
+A note about the examples below: It's important for the `ScreepsStats` class to get assigned to `global.Stats`, as the stats collection server will use this class to delete ticks that it has finished processing.

 TypeScript example: